SirSkye/SkillSwap/README.md

 # SkillSwap
-Continuation from the YRHACKS 2024 Hackathon Project It is a matching web-app that matches tutors with people needing help.
+Continuation from the YRHACKS 2024 Hackathon Project\n It is a matching web-app that matches tutors with people needing help.

 ##Set Up